 - Board members exhibit, expect, and ensure respectful behavior, maintaining a courteous atmosphere during discussions, taking turns during discussions, and promoting equal participation and fairness.

-- Board members appreciate the input of the superintendent and The board actively cultivates trust with staff through enthusiastic engagement, demonstrating authentic interest, and ensuring educators are heard and supported.
+- Board members appreciate the input of the superintendent and staff.
+The board actively cultivates trust with staff through enthusiastic engagement, demonstrating authentic interest, and ensuring educators are heard and supported.

 Expectations of the School Board

 - The board establishes and stewards the vision of what is possible for Alsea students and sets audacious goals for success that are aligned with the needs of children, families, and the community.

 - Work as a leadership team with the superintendent, praising in public and addressing concerns in private.
 Act as a think tank for the superintendent, asking hard questions and working collaboratively.

 - Recognize and trust the superintendent as the board’s sole employee, and the instructional and operational leader of the district, delegating the management of all district staff to them.